apache/arrow/docs/source/java/overview.rst

 ``File or Random Access format``: For serializing a fixed number of record batches.
 It supports random access.

-This Arrow Java at rest specification is implemented by Arrow Java vector module.

-Let's continue with examples of Arrow Java at rest: How do I could write the las dataset created to a file?

 For more detail on Arrow Java io please review :doc:`Reading/Writing IPC formats <ipc>`.